btorpey/btorpey.github.io/content/status.md

 I've had two really good managers in my career (although I have no idea whether that means I've been blessed or cursed ;-) I learned different things from each of my managers -- some of them pragmatic and some more in the "touchy-feely" category.
-This one is purely pragmatic (which is not say that is all I learned from him, but those stories are for another day).
+This one is purely pragmatic (which is not to say that is all I learned from him, but those stories are for another day).

 My manager (I'll call him Mike, because that's his name) set up this structure for a trading system project I was working on under his direction.
 We would have